DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Photo of a man in robes.
 That was a photo of Prophet Sid.
-Kay already saw it multiple times.
+Kai already saw it multiple times.

-"But you know, Kay, historians have doubts about Sid's legend" - said Saki with a shrug.
+"But you know, Kai, historians have doubts about Sid's legend" - said Saki with a shrug.

 There is established theory that human hero **Prophet Sid** didn't even exist.
 His shining sword is not found at the current moment.